 Exercise 3: Cluster the words

-Instruction: Sort the following words into two groups: words that refer to places in a restaurant and words related to dishes and drinks.
+Instruction: Divide the words into two groups: words related to dishes and drinks, and words referring to places in a restaurant.

 Gerechten en drankjes